 Mary’s Catholic Church

 Another famous church in Manchester is St. Mary’s Catholic Church, built in 1794 near the Market Hall.
-The church is known to locals as the Hidden Gem.
-It is a beautiful building, so make sure to explore it from the inside.
+Locals know the church as the Hidden Gem.
+It is a beautiful building, so explore it from the inside.

-Inside the church, you will find some beautiful Victorian carvings, and also you will be able to see a high marble altar, statues of saints, and much more.
+Inside the church, you will find some beautiful Victorian carvings, a high marble altar, statues of saints, and much more.

 Imperial War Museum North

-Manchester is full of museums, Imperial War Museum North is one of them, and it is a perfect place for those who love to learn more about history.
+The city is entire of museums.
+Imperial War Museum North is one of them, and it is a perfect place for those who love to learn more about history.
 The museum was opened in 2002.
 It includes many war-related collections, including fighting vehicles and aircraft.
-Some exhibits display machines like tanks, artillery, and many other things.
+Some exhibits display machines like tanks and artillery.

 Chinatown

 Chinatown in Manchester is known as the second-largest in the United Kingdom and one of the country’s largest Chinese communities.
 It includes many restaurants and shops that offer many culinary delicacies from Hong Kong and Beijing.
-You will see a decorated arched gateway leading into the district when you visit the place.
+When you visit the place, you will see a decorated arched gateway leading into the district.
 You can visit the Centre for Contemporary Chinese Art, where you can find Chinese handicrafts and artworks.

 Manchester Art Gallery

-Besides that, there are works by English artists such as Constable and Turner, and the sculpture collection includes works by Rodin, Maillol, and Henry Moore.
-You can also visit HOME for arts and culture, known for contemporary visual arts and independent film.
+Works by English artists such as Constable and Turner are also on display, and the sculpture collection includes works by Rodin, Maillol, and Henry Moore.
+You can also visit HOME for Arts and Culture, which is known for its contemporary visual arts and independent films.

 Science and Industry Museum

-The Museum of Science and Industry is the oldest railroad station in the world; it includes many exhibitions like transport, power, and computing.
-There are also vehicles made in Manchester, such as a rare 1904 Rolls-Royce.
+The Museum of Science and Industry is the oldest railroad station in the world.
+It includes many exhibitions on transport, power, and computing.
+The city also produced vehicles, such as a rare 1904 Rolls-Royce.

 Heaton Park

 Heaton Park is considered a nice public green space.
-It is on an area of 600 acres and is a large European park.
+It is a large European park with 600 acres.
 It is a perfect place for families to have a great time, picnic, and explore the area.
-You can find many things to do inside the park.
-You can find the Heaton Hall, built in 1772, in the middle of the park.
+There are many things to do inside the park.
+In the middle of the park is the Heaton Hall, built in 1772.

 University of Manchester

-The University of Manchester is in Manchester’s educational region.
+The University is in Manchester’s educational region.
 It was built in 1851, and it contains institutes and residence halls.
 The university had 3 Nobel prizewinners, including:

-• Ernest Rutherford, who laid the foundations of modern atomic physics.
+- Ernest Rutherford laid the foundations of modern atomic physics.

-• Physician James Chadwick, who proved the existence of the neutron.
+- Physician James Chadwick proved the existence of the neutron.

-• Sir John Cockcroft, one of the leading physicists in British and Canadian atomic research.
+- Sir John Cockcroft was one of the leading physicists in British and Canadian atomic research.

-When you visit the university, don’t miss the Whitworth Art Gallery, which includes modern art and sculpture, the most extensive collections outside London.
+When you visit the university, don’t miss the Whitworth Art Gallery.
+Its collection of modern art and sculpture is among the most extensive outside London.

 Salford Quays

-Salford Quays is an excellent place for a day trip and seeing more than one attraction.
+Salford Quays is an excellent place for a day trip and seeing multiple attractions.
 The area is 5 km away by public transportation and is on the banks of the city’s ship canal, and you can explore it while walking.
 Besides that, you can visit the Imperial War Museum North and Old Trafford, home to Manchester United Football Club.

 Chetham’s Library